Reading Smart Meters: IR, D0 & SML Explained Simply

 - 1.8.0 → Total consumption

-- 2.8.0 → Power feed
+- 2.8.0 → Feed-in

-- 16.7.0 → current performance
+- 16.7.0 → Current power

 These so-called OBIS codes structure the consumption data.

-Which solution is suitable for reading the data?
+Which solution is suitable for reading?

-Basically, there are three possibilities:
+Basically, there are three options:

 1. Manually via display

-Simply note the meter reading.
+Simply note down the meter reading.

-→ Good for the annual accounts
+→ Good for annual billing

 → No real-time data

-2. DIY solutions (e.g., open-source / self-built)
+2. DIY solutions (e.g. open-source / self-built)

 Technically possible, but:

-- Setting up is often complex
+- Setup often complex

-- Network and MQTT knowledge required
+- Network & MQTT knowledge required

-- No plug & play
+- Not plug & play

-3. Complete readout solution with WLAN
+3. Ready-made reading solution with WLAN

 A reading head is placed on the IR interface and automatically transmits the data to the WLAN.